 Gwen is a network administrator for PetRocks.com and she needs to plan, deploy, and configure synthetic transaction monitoring to check the performance when a user logs onto the website from a certain location.
 She needs to set up monitoring for the availability and accuracy of the web-based shopping cart application from different locations to see that the end-user experience is working according to the service-level agreement.

-Gwen must perform the following tasks:
+Gwen is responsible for the following tasks: